stormpath/stormpath-sdk-react/docs/api.md

 #### VerifyEmailView

-Renders a email verification view.
+Renders an email verification view.
+The parameter `spToken` is required in order for the token to be validated.

 ```html
 <EmailVerificationView spToken={this.props.location.query.sptoken} />